wigging/rusty/README.md

 # :crab: Rusty

 Rust is a great modern programming language that is memory efficient and fast.
-This repository and accompanying website provide concise code examples of basic Rust features as well as more advanced topics relevant to scientific computing.
+This repository contains the example code discussed on my personal website at https://gavinw.me.

 ## Examples

 Example code is located in the `rust-scripts` folder.

-## Website

-The website is available at https://gavinw.me/rusty.
-It is generated with the [genja](https://github.com/wigging/genja) tool where Markdown files are in the `content` folder and the generated HTML files are in the `docs` folder.

 ## Contributing